Aruni Rajapaksha

-Aruni Rajapaksha is a Sri Lankan model, film actress and television presenter.
+Aruni Rajapaksha is a Sri Lankan model, actress, TV host and beauty pageant titleholder.

 Personal life

 Aruni Rajapaksha was born in Kalpitiya, Sri Lanka, and raised in Kandy.
 After taking the G.C.E.
 Advanced Level examination, Aruni joined the Kandy Technical College to do a secretarial course.
 During that period, she organized fashion shows in Kandy leading her to take on a career in modelling.
-Aruni is currently married to Nalin Samarawickrama and the mother of twin girls.
+Aruni is married to Nalin Samarawickrama and mother of twin girls.

 Career

 In 2004, Aruni won the title of Udarata Menike and the Capri Beauty queen 2005 crown.

-She also competed in the Miss Tourism Queen International 2007 (China) and Miss International 2007 (Japan) competitions.

-In 2012, Aruni secured the 3rd place at the 2nd edition of Bride of the World 2012 competition held in Macau, China.
+Aruni has also worked as a host for various shows such as "Hello Sri Lanka" and "Liyasevana".